Sayverse

 Sayverse, is a Latin pop rock band that originated in El Paso, Texas.
-The current members are Roger Argenis (Guitars), Juan Arellano (Vocals), and Manny Martinez (Drums).
+The members are Roger Argenis (guitars), Juan Arellano (vocals), and Manny Martinez (drums).
 Sayverse came together in 2015 to bring a fresh sound to the pop rock scene in Latin America.
-In 2016, after only 10 months of making music, Sayverse was invited to perform at the Latin Billboards 2016.
+In 2016, after only 10 months of making music, Sayverse was invited to perform at the 2016 Latin Billboard Awards.

 In August 2016, the band scored a big success in Mexico with their single, "Decision".
 Their debut CD titled, "No Soy Yo, Eres Tu" was released on August 26, 2016.
-Sayverse went on a month long tour of Mexico to promote the album.
-The tour also included shows with Latin Grammy nominated band, The Chamanas.
+Sayverse toured Mexico for a month to promote the album and it included shows with Latin Grammy nominated band, The Chamanas.
+In 2026, Argenis received a "Best Children's Music Album" Grammy Award for his collaboration with Lucky Diaz and the Family Jam Band on their album ¡Brillo, Brillo!.